• Skip to primary navigation

 Yes, definitely you can make this in advance.
 I do it all the time.
 I love to make my frittata over the weekend as meal prep; then, I reheat each portion as needed during the week.
 This makes an amazing hot breakfast and lunch during the week.

 If you tried this recipe, let me know!
-I'd love for you to come back and give it a 5-star rating and/or a review in the comments! 🙂 Let's stay connected, so please share photos of your creations with me and others on Instagram, Facebook, and Pinterest!
-Don't forget to tag #seekinggoodeats
+I'd love for you to come back and give the recipe a 5 star rating and leave a review in the comments! 🙂 Let's stay connected, so please follow me on Instagram, Facebook, and Pinterest!
+Subscribe to my newsletter to get healthy fresh recipe ideas every week!

 Smoked salmon frittata feature image.
 Top down view of a slice of frittata served on a white plate and garnished with sour cream, chives, and extra cheese.